core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The authors sincerely thank {{{Christian Amsüss}}}, {{{Carsten Bormann}}}, {{{Thomas Fossati}}}, {{{Rikard Höglund}}}, {{{Jaime Jiménez}}}, {{{John Preuß Mattsson}}}, {{{Jim Schaad}}}, and {{{Jon Shallow}}} for their comments and feedback.

-The work on this document has been partly supported by VINNOVA and the Celtic-Next project CRITISEC; and by the H2020 projects SIFIS-Home (Grant agreement 952652) and ARCADIAN-IoT (Grant agreement 101020259).
+The work on this document has been partly supported by the Sweden's Innovation Agency VINNOVA and the Celtic-Next projects CRITISEC and CYPRESS; and by the H2020 projects SIFIS-Home (Grant agreement 952652) and ARCADIAN-IoT (Grant agreement 101020259).

 --- fluff